Times of the School Day

 The school has a choir comprising of all of the girls in years 4 – 6 and they have a singing lesson every week with our music teacher in addition to a music appreciation/theory lesson every week.
 Likewise all the younger girls have music and singing lessons and take to the stage during December when a Christmas Concert is performed for parents to enjoy and in the summer in our annual concert.

 Every year Helvetia supports the Jersey Eisteddfod by entering various classes in Music and Drama in the Autumn term and also submitting suitable pieces of 2D and 3D artwork, needlework and handwriting to the Arts & Crafts Exhibition in the Spring Term.
-We held our own exhibition this year (2018) instead of entering the Spring Eisteddfod.
+We also hold our own exhibitions.

-All girls take part in a show at Haute Vallee theatre in the Summer Term and a Public Speaking competition and Poetry jam for Form IV are held in memory of Phyllis Haines and Annie Haines during the year.
+All girls take part in a musical show at in the Summer Term and a Public Speaking competition and Poetry jam for Years 3-6 are held in memory of Phyllis Haines and Annie Haines during the year.

 The school has a healthy eating policy and we ask the children to have fruit or vegetables in their lunch boxes and/or for their snack.
 Please do not send birthday cakes into school because of allergies.

-This facility is run every day apart from Wednesdays from 3.30pm – 5.30pm for all Helvetia pupils.
-The staff offer a friendly environment where the children can relax and enjoy themselves with a structured timetable of homework and reading and a time for refreshments.
+This facility is run every day apart from Wednesdays from 3.15pm – 5.15pm for all Helvetia pupils.
+The staff offer a friendly environment where the children can relax and enjoy themselves with a to include homework and reading (if parents wish) and a time for refreshments.
 Children need to be provided with a snack and a drink from home.
 It is possible to attend on any day without prior notice is this facility is required on occasions.
-Please ask for more details or click on the link above.

 We have a flourishing hardworking group of elected officers and form representatives who arrange social events, cake and uniform sales and Christmas parties and disco.
 All parents are very welcome to join and any proceeds from events are used to help the school.